contagon/handbook/handbook/8-elders-quorum.md

 When needed, ministering brothers ask the elders quorum presidency for help.
 With the bishop’s approval, the presidency may call a service coordinator to organize these efforts (see [8.3.5](8-elders-quorum.md#835-additional-callings)).

-The elders quorum and Relief Society coordinate efforts to address short-term needs (see [22.2.4.1](22-providing-for-temporal-needs.md#22241-short-term-welfare-needs)).
+The elders quorum and Relief Society coordinate efforts to address short-term needs (see [22.3.2](22-providing-for-temporal-needs.md#2232-help-members-assess-and-address-short-term-needs)).
 The bishop may provide fast-offering assistance if needed.

 In some locations, bishops have the option to provide members in need with a bishop’s order for food and other basic goods.
 The bishop generally assigns the Relief Society president to meet with the members and fill out the order form.
 However, he may also assign the elders quorum president.
 A counselor in the Relief Society or elders quorum presidency may be assigned if the president is unavailable.
 The assigned leader submits the completed form to the bishop for his approval.

-For more information, see [22.6.4.3](22-providing-for-temporal-needs.md#22643-relief-society-president) and “[Welfare Resources](https://lcr.churchofjesuschrist.org)” in Leader and Clerk Resources.
+For more information, see [22.6.2](22-providing-for-temporal-needs.md#2262-relief-society-and-elders-quorum-presidencies) and “[Welfare Resources](https://lcr.churchofjesuschrist.org)” in Leader and Clerk Resources.

 #### 8.2.2.3 Long-Term Needs and Self-Reliance

 Under the bishop’s direction, the elders quorum and Relief Society presidencies help members with long-term needs and self-reliance.
 They teach principles of temporal and spiritual self-reliance.
 See [chapter 22](22-providing-for-temporal-needs.md) and “[Self-Reliance](https://www.churchofjesuschrist.org/study/life-help/self-reliance?lang=eng)” in the Gospel Library app.

-If a person or family needs assistance, the elders quorum and Relief Society presidents counsel together under the direction of the bishop about how to help (see [22.6.3](22-providing-for-temporal-needs.md#2263-principles-and-guidelines-for-rendering-assistance)).
+If a person or family needs assistance, the elders quorum and Relief Society presidents counsel together under the direction of the bishop about how to help (see [22.4](22-providing-for-temporal-needs.md#224-principles-for-providing-church-assistance)).

 The elders quorum president, Relief Society president, or another leader helps the person or family develop a [Self-Reliance Plan](https://www.churchofjesuschrist.org/bc/content/shared/content/english/pdf/welfare/PD60007387_000_SelfReliancePlan_Member_Web_Interactive.pdf).
 Ministering brothers or sisters can also help with the plan.
 Often, other members of the elders quorum or Relief Society have skills or experience that can help.
 All who assist treat information with confidentiality.
-For more information, see [22.2.4.2](22-providing-for-temporal-needs.md#22242-long-term-welfare-needs) and [22.2.4.5](22-providing-for-temporal-needs.md#22245-seeking-service-from-the-elders-quorum-relief-society-and-others).
+For more information, see [22.3.3](22-providing-for-temporal-needs.md#2233-help-members-build-long-term-self-reliance) and [22.8](22-providing-for-temporal-needs.md#228-role-of-the-ward-youth-council).

 #### 8.2.2.4 When a Ward Member Dies

 When a ward member dies, elders quorum and Relief Society presidencies offer comfort and assistance.
 Under the direction of the bishop, they can help with the funeral.

-If possible, deceased members who were endowed are buried in temple clothing.
-The bishop may ask the elders quorum president to assign an endowed man to dress or oversee the dressing of a deceased endowed man.
-For more information, see [27.3.9](27-temple-ordinances-for-the-living.md#2739-temple-burial-clothing).
+If possible, deceased members who were endowed are buried or cremated in temple clothing.
+The body of a man may be dressed by his wife or by an endowed male family member.
+If a family member is not available or would prefer not to do the dressing, the bishop may ask the elders quorum president to invite an endowed man to dress the body or oversee the dressing.
+For more information, see [38.5.8](38-church-policies-and-guidelines.md#3858-temple-burial-clothing).

 Elders quorum and Relief Society presidencies, ministering brothers and sisters, and others continue to offer comfort and assistance after the funeral.